LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/04-Create interactive conversational bots/03-Exercise-proactive-messages.md

 > [!IMPORTANT]
 > This exercise assumes you have created the Microsoft Teams app project with the Yeoman generator

-## Task 1: Start a proactive message from the bot
+## Start a proactive message from the bot

-1. Locate and open the card in the file **./src/server/conversationalBot/cards/responseCard.json**.
+Locate and open the card in the file **./src/server/conversationalBot/cards/responseCard.json**.

-2. Add the following action to the card:
+Locate the section at the end of the card for the `ActionSet`.
+Add the following action to the existing `actions` array:

 ```json
 {